awslabs/ec2-spot-workshops/content/running_spark_apps_with_emr_on_spot_instances/launching_emr_cluster-1.md

 ![sparksubmit](/images/running-emr-spark-apps-on-spot/sparksubmitstep1.png)

-Do no check the **Auto-terminate cluster after the last step is completed** option.
-Since we are looking to examine the cluster during and after the Spark application run, we might end up with a terminated cluster before we complete the next steps in the workshop.
+In the **After last step completes** selection, make sure that the "**Clusters enters waiting state**" option is checked.
+Since we are looking to examine the cluster during and after the Spark application run, we might end up with a terminated cluster before we complete the next steps in the workshop, if we opt to auto-terminate the cluster after our step is completed.

 {{% notice note %}}
 **Auto-terminate cluster after the last step is completed** is a powerful EMR feature that is used for running transient clusters.
 This is an effective model for clusters that perform periodic processing tasks, such as a daily data processing run, event-driven ETL workloads, etc.